 Recommendations

-It was recommended that;
+It is recommended that;

-The Nigerian government should provide fund for carrying out school health service programmes in primary schools.
+the Nigerian government should provide fund for carrying out school health service programmes in primary schools.

 Government should put in place workable policies to involve ministry of health, ministry of education, co-operate organizations and stakeholders in the planning and implementation of school health service programmes in primary schools.